-September is World Alzheimer’s Month, and while we know a lot about the disease, there is much more to learn.
-When a loved one is suffering with Alzheimer’s, it can be distressing to the family and to the senior themselves.
+September is World Alzheimer’s Month, and while we know a lot about the disease, there is much more to learn about Alzheimer’s disease behavior.
+When a loved one is suffering from Alzheimer’s disease behavior, it can be distressing to the family and to the senior themselves.
 Commonly, an older person will be blamed for an outburst or a difficult mood as if they have control over those behaviors.
-When it comes to Alzheimer’s Disease, the patient’s behavior is ruled by the disease.
+When it comes to Alzheimer’s disease behavior, ultimately the patient’s behavior is ruled by the disease.

 Verbal or physical aggression from an older loved one, or a senior in general can be disturbing.
 However, with an Alzheimer’s patient, it’s important to acknowledge that the disease triggers these behaviors.
 It is not a deliberate action on the part of the patient.
 If aggression does occur, identify possible triggers for the behavior such as physical discomfort or over-stimulation.
 Remove the patient from them to help to prevent future outbursts.

 Observe the body language of a senior with Alzheimer’s disease behaviors.
 Hand-wringing, pacing, and rocking are typical symptoms.
 The disease can make it extremely difficult to process the surrounding environment and/or new information of any kind.
 These stressors will commonly manifest themselves in the form of general restlessness.
 Identify the cause of the stress and reduce it as much as possible.
 Divert the senior’s attention by taking a short walk, singing, or putting on soft music to redirect their attention and help to calm them.